Package com.senzing.sdk

 getDataSources

-Extracts the data sources from the in-memory configuration associated with the specified config handle returns the JSON text describing the data sources from the configuration.The format of the JSON response is as follows:
+Extracts the data sources from this configuration and returns the JSON text describing the data sources from the configuration.The format of the JSON response is as follows:

 { "DATA_SOURCES": [ { "DSRC_ID": 1, "DSRC_CODE": "TEST" }, { "DSRC_ID": 2, "DSRC_CODE": "SEARCH" } ] }